Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMShowCardAction.md

 ```

 ## DESCRIPTION
+The `New-AMShowCardAction` function generates an `Action.ShowCard` element for an Adaptive Card.
-Creates an Action.ShowCard element that reveals a nested card when clicked.
-This action is useful for progressive disclosure of information - showing additional
+This action reveals a nested card when the button is clicked.
+It is useful for progressive disclosure
-details, forms, or content without navigating away from the current view or requiring
+of information, such as showing additional details, forms, or content without navigating away from
-another HTTP request.
+the current view or requiring another HTTP request.

+If no card is provided, a default empty card will be created with basic properties.

 ## EXAMPLES